packdl/my-pytorch-learn-repo/README.md

 pip install -r requirements.txt
 ```
 ### Usage
 From the hw3 directory, the fine tuning can be rerun using the model2-1.py file.
 This is time consuming activity and averaged 50 minutes.
 The fine tuned model is listed in the files section below.
+The saved fine-tuned model can also be loaded directly.

 ### Files
 - [model2-1.py](hw3/model2-1.py) - Model used to download the pre-trained model and fine tune it.
 It saves the fine tuned model to disk along with data from the epochs.